 Graduate students generally enter through the University of Texas MD Anderson Cancer Center UTHealth Graduate School of Biomedical Sciences.
 If you are a current GSBS student interested in rotating, please e-mail Dr. Georgios Karras.

-Undergraduates and others who are interested in working in the lab should e-mail Dr. Georgios Karras with your CV and a summary of research interests.
+Undergraduates who are interested in working in the lab should e-mail Dr. Georgios Karras with their CV and a summary of research interests.
 Ideally, we expect a long-term commitment of a research project, typically two academic years and a summer.

-Please note: If you haven’t heard back from us within two weeks of your applications being sent, please contact Elva Lopez firstname.lastname@example.org directly.
+Please note: If you haven’t heard back from us within two weeks of your application being sent, please contact Monique Richardson email@example.com directly.

-Undergraduate research offers the opportunity to develop skills and acquire knowledge that are not accessible in the traditional classroom, and allows motivated students to contribute to discoveries at the forefront of science.
+Undergraduate research offers the opportunity to develop skills and acquire knowledge that are not accessible in the traditional classroom and allows motivated students to contribute to discoveries at the forefront of science.
 Research in the Karras lab is a particularly enriching experience.
-As an undergraduate, you will have the opportunity to learn cutting edge methodologies under the direct supervision by a postdoc, and to acquire skills that will allow you to drive a project of your own.
+As an undergraduate, you will have the opportunity to learn cutting-edge methodologies under the direct supervision of a postdoc and to acquire skills that will allow you to drive a project of your own.
 You will also have the opportunity to write your senior thesis with data gathered during your time in the lab and receive guidance on career development.
 We have supervised trainees from the following programs: